tabreturn/tabreturn.github.io/_posts/2020-06-13-blender_creative_coding--1.2-_blender_scripting_basics.md

 ## The Python Console

 The Python Console is in the area just above the Info editor.
 You can use it to enter commands to execute them immediately.
 In other words, without having to write some code in the Text editor then run it.
-This is useful if to run any commands in a line-by-line fashion.
+This is useful if to run any commands in a line-by-line fashion, which handy for testing code you might add to a larger script.

 You'll run the line from the Info editor in the Python Console.
 Right-click on the code in your Info editor and select *copy*.
 Alternatively, you can copy my code: